SnowieBlaze/bunqChat/README.md

 ## Run app

+First, it is necessary to download dependencies using composer.
+For that, run `composer install` in root.

+Then, it is necessary to generate the sqlite file.
+Create a db directory under root, and in that directory create a chat.sqlite file.
+To populate the file, you can run `sqlite3 db/chat.sqlite < src/database/schema.sql`

-From project root, run `php -S localhost:8080 -t public`.
+Afterwards, from project root, run `php -S localhost:8080 -t public`.
 Then, the API will be available at `http://localhost:8080`.

 ## Routes